 After you’ve spoken your truth and engaged in the rhetoric, it’s sooo important to disengage the stress.
 This is when you pay attention to the physical sensations of stress and anxiety in your body.
 Does it feel like trembling?
 Restlessness?
 Something else?

 Giving yourself a moment to ground into the present moment through the breath can help.
 Allow time after the conversation/situation to breath and let it go.

-This is a strategy that I teach in my online course, the Root Chakra Healing Toolkit, but essentially, you want to do something that soothes your Root Chakra.
-Dedicate some time to nurturing your base energy immediately or shortly thereafter your interaction.
+This is a strategy that I teach in my online course, the Root Chakra Healing Kit, but essentially, you want to do something that grounds your root chakra energy center.
+Dedicate some time to nurturing your root chakra, or base energy center, immediately or shortly thereafter the charged interaction.

-For you, that could mean going for a walk, practicing yoga, sitting for meditation, journaling, reading a book, coloring or doing art.
+For you, that could mean going for a walk, practicing grounding yoga poses, sitting for meditation, journaling, reading a book, coloring or doing art.
 The list goes on and on.
-Find out what works for you.
-Maybe it’s a combination of things.
+The only way to find out what works for you is to try some stuff and see if you notice any of the root chakra healing benefits.
+Maybe it’s a combination of things!

 Be intuitive with your energy.
 Pay attention to it.
 Respect it.

 This week, I got dangerously close to falling into the trap of burnout.
 I got dangerously close to giving into complacency, but I didn’t.
 I didn’t give in because I was able to protect and cleanse my energy.